redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 #### Committing Your Contents

-Finally, we're now ready to commit our changes.
-To commit your changes, you will run `git commit -m "some message"`, replacing "some message" with a meaningful description of the changes reflected in this commit.
+Finally, we're ready to commit our changes.

+To commit your changes, run `git commit -m "some message"`, replacing "some message" with a meaningful description of the changes reflected in this commit.
 Don't skimp on the message!
 You may need to find this commit later, and the message will help you know what this commit captures.

-After you hit `Enter`, Git will display a summary of your committed changes.
+After you press `Enter`, Git will display a summary of your committed changes.

 ![git commit](git-commit.png)